chatmail/dkim-milter/README.md

 when processing many, or large, messages, and integrates them with the asynchronous-paradigm milter implementation.

-DKIM Milter works very efficiently.
+DKIM Milter tries to work efficiently.
 Public key queries are done in parallel.
 When multiple signatures use the same parameters for calculating the body hash, the hash is calculated only once, and the result is shared among the signatures.
 Also, when the body hash does not need to be calculated, such as when the signature was already determined to be failing, body processing is skipped entirely.
-A further example is the handling of large messages: DKIM Milter processes message bodies in chunks of fixed size, meaning that it does not come under pressure even when processing hundreds of messages of 1MB or 10MB each concurrently; the *total* memory used for these messages’ bodies at any point in time will never exceed a few megabytes or so (ie, a ceiling relative to the number of messages, not their size).
+A further example is the handling of large messages: DKIM Milter processes message bodies in chunks of fixed size, meaning that it does not come under pressure even when processing hundreds of messages of one or two megabytes each concurrently; the *total* memory used for these messages’ bodies at any point in time will never exceed a few megabytes or so (ie, a ceiling relative to the number of messages, not their size).

 DKIM Milter can be used as a simple alternative to the OpenDKIM milter.
 Credit goes to that project, of which I have been a long-time user and which has